-1.1 The burning of the vijecnica, the National and University Library of Bosnia, Sarajevo, August 1992.
+1.1 The burning of the Vijecnica, the National and University Library of Bosnia, Sarajevo, August 1992.
 Photograph taken by Kemal Hadzic.
-3 1.2(a) A human chain rescuing books at the Biblioteca Nazionale, November 1966.
-Reproduced by permission of The Book Collector, and first published in Spring 1967.
-9 1.2(b) A ruined stack at the Biblioteca Nazionale, following the Florence flood of November 1966.
-Reproduced by permission of The Book Collector, and first published in Spring 1967.
+3 1.2(a) Nazionale, November 1966.
+Reproduced by permission of The Book Collector , and first published in Spring 1967.
+9 1.2(b) the Florence flood of November 1966.
+Reproduced by permission of The Book Collector , and first published in Spring 1967.
 9 2.1 A Sumerian religious poem.
 Part of a fragmentary ms. from a Babylonian scholar's library c.
 2nd century BC.
 Reproduced by permission of the Staatliche Museen zu Berlin.
 44 5.1 The Corvina Manuscript.
 British Library: Lansdowne 836.
 97 8.1 Joseph II by Jakob Adam, 1782.
 Reproduced by permission of the monastery of St Florian, Austria.
 147 8.2 The Monastery of Waldhausen with Provost Laurentius Voß by Matthias Küsell after Clemens Beuttler, c.
 1670.
 Reproduced by permission of the monastery of St Florian, Austria.
 149 9.1 St James's Palace, Queen's Library; an image (by Charles Wild, 1781-1835) of Caroline of Ansbach's library from W. H. Pyne, Royal Residences (1817-20), The Royal Collection, 2003 © HM Queen Elizabeth II.
 Reproduced by permission of the Royal Collection Picture Library.
-168 0.1 Playing cards used to catalogue books during the French Revolutionary seizures.
+168 10.1 Playing cards used to catalogue books during the French Revolutionary seizures.
 From the Arbois Library.
 Photograph taken by the author.
-191 1.1 Map of the Church of Ireland Dioceses.
+191 11.1 Map of the Church of Ireland Dioceses.
 201